The Wharton School

 Wharton has recently rolled out a new MBA curriculum that promises life-long education to MBA graduates, along with more leadership and communication experiences.
 The basic program will still evolve around an intensive core in general management, plus the depth of 18 majors and breadth of nearly 200 electives.
 The school’s month long pre-term session includes a two-day off-campus retreat where students begin the process of learning to lead in a team environment.
 The first year’s focus is a core curriculum that students complete together in learning teams of six.
 The core gives students the foundation of broad management skills that are applicable to any industry.

 During the summer months between the first and second years, students are busy with internships, career treks, and volunteer projects around the world.
 When they return, the second year curriculum offers flexibility to follow personal interests and career goals.
 Students select from a wide range of majors and electives that help to develop one or more areas of expertise.

 Latest Up-to-Date MBA Rankings:

-Wharton maintained its fourth place finish in the new Poets&Quants ranking for 2013, with mostly steady finishes on the most influential underlying lists.
+Wharton rose one spot to a third place finish in the new Poets&Quants ranking for 2014, with mostly steady finishes on the most influential underlying lists.
 In both Bloomberg Businessweek’s biennial ranking in 2012 and The Economist’s annual ranking the school stayed in exactly the same place it was before: third in the BW poll behind only Chicago Booth and Harvard Business School and tenth among U.S. schools in The Economist ranking.
 Forbes, which does its ranking every other year, still has Wharton in fourth place on its listing which measures MBA programs on return on investment.